-To understand pituitary tumors, it helps to know about the normal pituitary gland and what it does.
+To understand pituitary tumors, it helps to know something about the pituitary gland and what it does.

-The pituitary is a small gland found inside the skull just below the brain and above the nasal passages, which are above the fleshy back part of the roof of the mouth (known as the soft palate).
+The pituitary is a small gland at the base of the skull, just below the brain and above the nasal passages and the fleshy back part of the roof of the mouth (known as the soft palate).
 The pituitary sits in a tiny bony space called the sella turcica.
-The nerves that connect the eyes to the brain, called the optic nerves, pass close by it.
+The nerves that connect the eyes to the brain, called the optic nerves, pass just above it.

-The pituitary gland is connected directly to part of the brain called the hypothalamus.
-This provides a key link between the brain and the endocrine system, a collection of glands in the body that make hormones.
+The pituitary is connected directly to part of the brain called the hypothalamus.
+This provides a key link between the brain and the endocrine system, a collection of glands and organs in the body that make hormones.
 Hormones are substances released into the blood that control how other organs work.
-The hypothalamus releases hormones into tiny blood vessels directly connected to the pituitary gland.
-These cause the pituitary gland to make its own hormones.
-The pituitary is considered the “master control gland” because the hormones it makes control the levels of hormones made by most other endocrine glands in the body.
+The hypothalamus releases hormones into tiny blood vessels connected to the pituitary gland.
+These then cause the pituitary to make its own hormones.
+The pituitary is considered the “master control gland” because it makes the hormones that control the levels of other hormones made by most of the endocrine glands in the body.

-The pituitary gland has 2 parts, the anterior pituitary and the posterior pituitary, each of which has distinct functions.
+The pituitary gland has 2 parts, the anterior pituitary and the posterior pituitary.
+Each part has distinct functions.

-Most pituitary tumors begin in the larger, front part of the pituitary gland known as the anterior pituitary.
-This part of the gland makes several hormones that control other endocrine glands.
+Most pituitary tumors start in the larger, front part of the pituitary gland known as the anterior pituitary.
+This part of the gland makes several hormones:

-The smaller, back part of the pituitary gland, known as the posterior pituitary, is really an extension of brain tissue from the hypothalamus.
-The posterior pituitary is where hormones made by the hypothalamus (vasopressin and oxytocin) are stored and released into the bloodstream.
+The smaller, back part of the pituitary gland is really an extension of brain tissue from the hypothalamus.
+The posterior pituitary stores and releases hormones made by the hypothalamus (vasopressin and oxytocin) into the bloodstream.

-Almost all pituitary tumors are benign (non-cancerous) glandular tumors called pituitary adenomas.
-These tumors are considered benign because they don’t spread to other parts of the body, like cancers can do.
-Still, even benign pituitary tumors can cause significant health problems because of their location near the brain and because many of them secrete excess hormones.
+Almost all pituitary tumors are benign (not cancer) glandular tumors called pituitary adenomas.
+These tumors don’t spread to other parts of the body, like cancers can.
+Still, even benign pituitary tumors can cause major health problems because:

 Pituitary cancers (called pituitary carcinomas) are very rare.